cwlinode/docs/docs/tools-reference/custom-kernels-distros/install-coreos-on-your-linode.md

 <hr>

 [CoreOS](https://coreos.com/) is a container-centric Linux distribution designed for clustered systems running in the cloud.
-The host system itself provides minimal functionality, with user applications running inside containers.
+With user applications running inside containers, the host system itself provides minimal functionality.

 This guide details installing CoreOS on a **KVM** Linode.
-If you're currently running a Xen Linode, you can [upgrade](/docs/platform/kvm#how-to-enable-kvm), but it is currently not possible to install CoreOS on a Xen Linode.
-CoreOS is not officially supported by Linode, so there are some limitations to using it in comparision to the core Linux images provided in the Linode Manager.
+If you're running a Xen Linode, you can [upgrade](/docs/platform/kvm#how-to-enable-kvm), but it is currently not possible to install CoreOS on a Xen Linode.
+CoreOS is not officially supported by Linode, so there are some limitations to using it in comparision to the Linux images provided in the Linode Manager.
 See [Caveats](#caveats) for more details.

 {: .caution}
->These instructions perform **destructive** operations on your Linode.
-You should not attempt to install CoreOS on a Linode with data you want to keep.
+>These instructions perform **destructive** operations on your Linode!
+You should not attempt to install CoreOS on a Linode with data you want to preserve.
 You may wish to [use a second Linode](/docs/security/recovering-from-a-system-compromise#using-a-second-linode) and transfer your data after installation.

 ## Before You Begin

-You may want to prepare a [cloud-config file](https://coreos.com/os/docs/latest/cloud-config.html) with authentication details.
-This is because CoreOS by default configures no way to log in except by supplying an option to the kernel command line.
+CoreOS configures no default way to log in except by supplying an option to the kernel command line.
+You should prepare a [cloud-config file](https://coreos.com/os/docs/latest/cloud-config.html) with authentication details for your first login.
+Should you forego this option, you can always add an SSH key through Lish after installation.

 ## Prepare the Linode